varunbw/leetcode-helper/README.md

-# Competetive Programming Helper
+# Leetcode Helper

-This basic C++ library provides utility functions for competitive programming (CP) that simplify common tasks such as input/output handling and data structure construction.
+This basic C++ library provides utility functions for mainly solving Leetcode problems (amongst others) that simplify common tasks such as input/output handling and data structure construction.
 It is designed to help you focus on solving problems rather than spending time setting up the necessary input/output infrastructure.

 The library *should* work on all platforms (Windows, Linux, Mac).